KILTprotocol/docs/docs/concepts/05_credentials/05_verification.md

 During the verification process the Claimer wants to prove three things to the Verifier:

 -   The credential is valid (i.e., not revoked by its Attester)
--   The attributes in the credential actually refer to the Claimer
+-   The attributes in the credential actually refer to it's Presenter
 -   The credential contains information relevant for the Verifier for this use case

 ## Requesting a credential from a Claimer